;

 Reading Time: 8 minutes

-When first training your puppy, you’ll want to choose a quiet spot with few distractions.
-Call your puppy’s name and give them a treat or praise when they respond.
-Repeat this training every day until they respond to your command correctly.
-If you’d like your puppy to come when called, you should use a crate or other place that’s specifically made for training.
+Begin training a puppy by picking a quiet spot with minimal distractions. **Call your puppy’s name** and reward them with a treat or praise when they respond.
+Repeat this daily until they reliably follow your command.
+If you want your puppy to come when called, use a crate or a designated training area.

 Training A Puppy To Come